blueyed/awesome-cyclefocus/README.md

     display_next_count = 3,
     display_prev_count = 3,

-    -- Default preset to for entries.
+    -- Default preset to use for entries.
     -- `preset_for_offset` (below) gets added to it. default_preset = {},